renjipanicker/sqlch/README.md

 - **INCLUDE**: Defines any header files that should be inserted at the beginning of the header file
 - **IMPORT**: Defines any header files that should be inserted at the beginning of the source file
 - **SQLCH**: Your app can have more than one .sql/.cpp/.hpp files.
 But the generated code contains a set of classes that are common across all the generated pairs of files, which will cause linker errors.
 Use `SQLCH OFF` to turn off the generation of these common classes in all files except one.
+Use `SQLCH <name>` to change the name of the namespace in which these common classes will be generated
 - **ON ERROR**: Define the function to be called on any error
 - **ON TRACE**: Define the function to be called to trace database access
 - **ON OPEN**: Define the function to be called before opening a database